jedjoud10/jedjoud10.github.io/content/blog/depth_reproj.md

 ```

 Positional reprojection loop.
 Basically ray-marching within the ray-marched depth of the previous / still frame so we can keep a safe "minimum" distance to the scene even if we move any direction.
-Do note that before I fetch the depth texture of the last frame, I run a little downsampling / dilation step that simply blurs the depth texture and takes the smallest value in the convolution grid (which saves me to handle this in the main loop below)
+Do note that before I fetch the depth texture of the last frame, I run a little downsampling / dilation step that simply blurs the depth texture and takes the smallest value in the convolution grid (which saves me to handle this in the main loop below).
+I think you could even run the whole reprojection step at a lower resolution since the results are going to be dilated by some small amount anyways
 ```glsl
 for (int i = 0; i < total_steps; i++) {
 	vec3 temp_ray_dir = repr_pos - last_position;